G. V. Desani: Hali: A Play

 Desani's Hali: A Play was published and performed in 1950.
 It was described by Eliot as "completely different from Hatterr."
 Eliot and E.M.
 Forster contributed forewords to the 55-page lyrical tragedy.
 Eliot called Hali's imagery "... often terrifyingly effective," while Forster wrote, "... it keeps evoking heights above the 'Summit-City' of normal achievement."
 Other of their comments were less enthusiastic.
 Eliot added, "Hali is not likely to appeal quickly to the taste of many readers."
 And Forster observed, "It depends upon a private mythology – a dangerous device."

 Hali and Short Stories

 In 1991, Hali was re-published in Hali and Collected Stories.

 Biography

-Desani was born in Kenya into an Indian family that had a general store, specializing in wood fuel.
+Desani was born in Kenya into a Sindhi Indian family that had a general store, specializing in wood fuel.
 The family moved back to Sindh (now part of Pakistan) when he was about eight.
 Desani described himself as a rebellious child.
 He ran away from home three times and was, at the age of 13, expelled from school.
 Fleeing an arranged marriage, Desani at age 15 or 16 caught a steamer for the UK.

 He arrived in England speaking only Hindi but within a couple of years had mastered English to the point that he was befriended by several prominent Londoners.
 For example, he was recommended by George Lansbury MP, Deputy Leader of the Labour Party, for admission as a reader to the British Museum Library.